From Potholes to Piglets, Real-Life Lessons in Health IT

 Inclusive across roles.
 Physicians, nurses, IT analysts all see themselves in the work.

 Written from the frontlines.
-By a working CMIO with three decades of failures and successes.
+By a CMIO with three decades of failures and successes.

 Forward-looking.
 Closes with a candid section on generative AI and the next decade of informatics.